pin3da/HPC/matrix_mult_tiled/README.md

 - src : Matrix multiplication code
 - test : Matrix generator

-A simple plotter is also provided, you can made uggly graphics like this
+A simple plotter is also provided, you can make uggly graphics like this

 ![Matrix image](https://raw.githubusercontent.com/pin3da/HPC/master/matrix_mult/matrix_mul.png)